flapjack/zermelo/README.md

 ### Locking around changes

 **Sandstorm** will lock operations to ensure that changes are applied consistently.
-The locking code is based on [redis-lock](https://github.com/mlanett/redis-lock), but has been extended and customeised to allow **sandstorm** to lock more than one class at a time.
+The locking code is based on [redis-lock](https://github.com/mlanett/redis-lock), but has been extended and customised to allow **sandstorm** to lock more than one class at a time.
 Record saving and destroying is implicitly locked, while if you want to carry out complex queries or changes without worring about what else may be changing data at the same time, you can use the `lock` class method as follows:

 ```ruby
 class Author